-Ticket to a World Without Death–An ancient science provides the perfect vehicle for the ultimate journey.
+Ticket to a World Without Death–The perfect vehicle

 If TWA were selling tickets for a flight to a newly discovered planet where no one grew old, no one suffered disease, and no one ever died, who wouldn’t want to purchase a ticket to go there, at any cost?